klchambers/quiz-app/README.md

 `<meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1">`

-`maximum-scale=1` was set in order to prevent the screen from zooming in on the username input field when clicked on mobile devices and hindering the user experience.
-The page is still zoomable for users who require page magnnification and so this audit is acceptable to maintain improved user experience.
+`maximum-scale=1` was set in order to prevent the screen from zooming in on the username input field when clicked on mobile devices thus hindering the user experience.
+The page is still zoomable for users who require page magnification and so this audit is acceptable to maintain improved user experience.

 The Lighthouse report summary PDF can be accessed [here](assets/documentation/pdf/quizzit-lighthouse-report.pdf).